toddmoy/training-and-recovery/source/2014-07-06-training-prep.html.markdown

 tags: planning
 ---

-My copy of RCTP is in the mail, but I can't wait.
+My copy of RCTM / RPTP is in the mail, but I can't wait.
 To get a head start, I'm acquainting myself with some of the concepts Mark outlines on his blog.
 Here's my notes:

 * **Periodization** - Scheduling different phases of training to reach a performance peak at a predetermined time.
   * The RPTP is three-to-four months long, which leads to three-to-four cycles per year.